Whitefish Energy

 Whitefish Energy Holdings, LLC (d/b/a Whitefish Energy) is a small holding company based in Whitefish, Montana whose portfolio of companies installs, maintains, and repairs electrical grids.
 The holding company was founded in 2015 by Andy Techmanski, a former lineman.
 In October 2017, Whitefish, a company whose previous biggest assignment was $1.4 million, was awarded a $300 million contract to repair part of the energy infrastructure in Puerto Rico following Hurricane Maria.
 This contract involved Puerto Rico Electric Power Authority (PREPA).
-The contract was ultimately canceled after coming to public scrutiny; the company relied on subcontracted workers, who were paid several times less than the sum Whitefish Energy charged PREPA in return, which was described by The New York Times as "far above the norm even for emergency work — and almost 17 times the average salary of [such workers] in Puerto Rico."
+The contract was ultimately canceled after coming under public scrutiny; the company relied on subcontracted workers, who were paid several times less than the sum Whitefish Energy charged PREPA in return, which was described by The New York Times as "far above the norm even for emergency work — and almost 17 times the average salary of [such workers] in Puerto Rico."

 History

 Whitefish Energy Holdings LLC was founded in 2015 by Andy Techmanski, a former lineman with more than twenty years of experience in the electric power industry.
 The company has been funded by Dallas-based HBC Investments, by Flat Creek Capital Management, and by Brazil's Comtrafo Transformers.
 In 2016, a 51% stake in the company was sold to Comtrafo S.A.